IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 appsody run
 ```

-This step results in the stack image, with the sample application mounted into it, run in you local Docker environment.
-The output has the endpoint for the application.
+This step results in the stack image, with the sample application mounted into it, run in your local Docker environment.
+The output finishes by giving you the endpoint for the application.

 ```bash
 Running development environment...